rykugur/eve-o-preview/README.md

 If a client does not appear in this list, then it will use the global thumbnail size by default.

+### Per Client Zoom Anchor
+Would you like to have different clients with different ZoomAnchor for each thumbnail ?

+EVE-O Preview doesn't provide any GUI to set the these per client overrides as yet.
+Though, It can be done via editing the configuration file directly.
+**Note** Don't forget to make a backup copy of the file before editing it.

+Open the file using any text editor. find the entry **PerClientZoomAnchor**.
+Most probably it will look like

+    "PerClientZoomAnchor": {
+      "EVE - Example Toon 1": 1,
+      "EVE - Example Toon 2": 2,
+      "EVE": 3
+    }

+You should modify this entry with a list of each of your clients replacing "Example Toon 1", etc with the name of your character.
+The values on the right represent the Zoom Anchor for the thumbnail (which sets the starting point of the thumbnail zoom).
+Valid values are 0-8 : 0-NW, 1-North, 2-NE, 3-West, 4-Center, 5-East, 6-SW, 7-South, 8-SE.

+If a client does not appear in this list, then it will use the global Zoom Anchor by default.
 ### Compatibility Mode

 This setting allows to enable an alternate thumbnail render.
 This render doesn't use advanced DWM API to create live previews.
 Instead it is a screenshot-based render with the following pros and cons: